redhat-developer/odo/docs/proposals/odo-v3-cli.md

 ## TODO:

 - [ ] define JSON outputs for each command
+- [ ] missing command for switching namespace

 Over the years of odo development we picked up a lot of commands.
 Odo v3 will introduce new commands (`odo dev` #5299, `odo init` #5297).